 WHY Do Some Coating Manufacturers Claim Absolute Hardness Values to Applied Surfaces?

 It’s easy, manufacturers pass info onto marketing departments.
 Marketers generally don’t know much conceptually or scientifically about the product.
-Instead, they use product bullet points to search for consumer pain points to exploit.
-Then, when the marketing campaigns begin, the rest of the manufacturing company simply labels the wording used in advertising as ‘marketing speak.‘
+Their job is to make products, understood, relatable, and wanted by the target audience.
+So they use product simplistic bullet points to exploit consumer wants and pain points.

-It’s 2019, so obviously everyone knows marketing speak isn’t reality — or do they?
+It’s currently 2019, so obviously the general public knows marketing speak isn’t reality — or do they?

 Sadly, some coating companies are using these false marketing claims and tactics based on the lack of collective common knowledge of automotive paint within the dealing industry.
 Due to this missing industry knowledge, select companies have taken the opportunity to flood the market with endless marketing campaigns about claimed hardness ratings of their products.
 These unrelenting campaigns have taken place over many many years.
 So, what once started off as a marketing strategy has morphed into a ‘perceived reality’ for a large majority of the detailing culture and by direct influence—the general public.